-Statutory planning / planning scheme
+Statutory planning and our planning scheme

-Updated Erosion Prone Area mapping that has been produced as part of Council's adaptation strategy will be adopted by State Government and Council.
+Updated Erosion Prone Area mapping that has been produced as part of Council's Coastal Hazard Adaptation Strategy will be adopted by State Government and Council.
 Once adopted, Council will have reference to the Erosion Prone Areas for planning overlays and controls.
 The updated Erosion Prone Areas, together with the Council's adaptation initiatives, will enable Council to:

-- Ensure coastal hazards and risks are identified and considered - Avoid development in high-risk inundation or erosion prone areas - Enable Council to manage and control / condition development and statutory approvals - Incorporate flexibility and adaptability (ie. triggers) - Maintain values that are integral to the community - Promote/encourage appropriate design and mitigation as part of new developments (resilience opportunities) - Protect areas of environmental significance - Plan ahead for required mitigation / transition actions - Rezone areas unsuitable for new development in longterm.
+- ensure coastal hazards and risks are identified and considered - avoid development in high-risk inundation or erosion prone areas - manage and control/condition development and statutory approvals - incorporate flexibility and adaptability (ie. triggers) - maintain values that are integral to the community - promote/encourage appropriate design and mitigation as part of new developments (resilience opportunities) - protect areas of environmental significance - plan ahead for required mitigation/transition actions - rezone areas unsuitable for new development in longterm.